 Samsung Galaxy Buds Live Wins

 - Call quality.
-There is no question that the Buds Live delivers the best call quality among all wireless buds in 2020.
+There is no question that Galaxy Buds Live delivers the best call quality among all wireless buds in 2020.

 - Working with Android phones.
 You can install the Galaxy Wearable app and Galaxy Buds Live plugin on most devices to get full control of the Buds Live.